Overview

 D. Wrap Fee Programs

-Madison Advisory does not sponsor a wrap account program.
-Under a wrap program, the wrap
+Madison Advisory does not sponsor or manage a wrap account program.
+Under a wrap program,

-program sponsor arranges for the investor participant to receive investment advisory services, the
+the wrap program sponsor arranges for the investor participant to receive investment advisory

-execution of securities brokerage transactions, custody and reporting services for a single
+services, the execution of securities brokerage transactions, custody and reporting services for a

-management and approximately $530,825 of non-discretionary client assets under management.
+discretionary management and approximately $0 of non-discretionary client assets under management.

 Investment and Supervisory Services